chef/automate/components/docs-chef-io/content/automate/ha_common.md

 ```

-3. Provide the path of the `config.toml` file, `hab-utitlity` and `netcate` package in the command, ./chef-automate validate-ha-infrastructure */path/to/config.toml* */path/to/hab.tar.gz* */path/to/netcat.hart*  as parameters.
+3. Provide the path of the `config.toml` file, `hab-utility` and `netcate` package in the command, ./chef-automate validate-ha-infrastructure */path/to/config.toml* */path/to/hab.tar.gz* */path/to/netcat.hart*  as parameters.

 ```bash
 ./chef-automate validate-ha-infrastructure /root/config.toml /root/hab-x86_64-linux.tar.gz /hab/cache/artifact/core-netcat-<version>.hart
 ```

-This command show the status of the set firewall rules and the ports configured.
+This command shows the status of the set firewall rules and the ports configured.

 ### Validation Procedure for Airgap Environment

-You need to execute the following command to examine the firewall rules are stateful, and ports are open before Chef Automate High Availability (HA) backend cluster deployment in your network environment which has access to the internet:
+You need to execute the following command to examine whether the firewall rules are stateful and ports are open before Chef Automate High Availability (HA) backend cluster deployment in your network environment which has access to the internet:

 `./chef-automate validate-ha-infrastructure /path/to/config.toml`

 where you need to provide the path of the *config.toml* file in */path/to/config.toml* in the above command.

-This command show the status of the set firewall rules and the ports configured.
+This command shows the status of the set firewall rules and the ports configured.

 ## Understanding VPC

 Amazon VPC, a virtual network dedicated to your AWS account, enables you to launch AWS resources into a virtual network.
 This virtual network resembles a traditional network that you had to operate in your own data center, with the benefits of using the scalable infrastructure of AWS.

 Amazon VPC is the networking layer for Amazon EC2.
 Amazon Elastic Compute Cloud (Amazon EC2) provides scalable computing capacity in the Amazon Web Services (AWS) Cloud.
-Using Amazon EC2 eliminates your need to invest in hardware upfront, so you can develop and deploy applications faster.
+Using Amazon EC2 eliminates your need to invest upfront hardware in developing and deploying applications faster.
 You can use Amazon EC2 to launch as many or as few virtual servers as you need, configure security and networking, and manage storage.
 Amazon EC2 enables you to scale up or down to handle changes in requirements or spikes in popularity, reducing your need to forecast traffic.

-VPC creates an isolated virtual network environment in the AWS cloud, dedicated to your AWS account.
+VPC creates an isolated virtual network environment dedicated to your AWS account in the AWS cloud.
 Other AWS resources and services operate inside VPC networks to provide cloud services.
 AWS VPC looks familiar to anyone running a physical Data Center (DC).
 A VPC behaves like a traditional TCP/IP network that can be expanded and scaled as needed.
 However, the DC components you are used to dealing with---such as routers, switches, and VLANS---do not explicitly exist in a VPC.
 They have been abstracted and re-engineered into cloud software.

 All VPCs are created and exist in one--and only one--AWS region.
 AWS regions are geographic locations where Amazon clusters its cloud data centers.
-The advantage of regionalization is that a regional VPC provides network services originating from that geographical area.
+The advantage of regionalization is that a regional VPC provides network services from that geographical area.
 If you need to provide closer access for customers in another region, you can set up another VPC in that region.
 This aligns nicely with the theory of AWS cloud computing, where IT applications and resources are delivered through the internet on-demand and with pay-as-you-go pricing.
-Limiting VPC configurations to specific regions allows you to selectively provide network services where they are needed, as they are needed.
+Limiting VPC configurations to specific regions allows you to selectively provide network services where they are needed, as they are required.

 Each Amazon account can host multiple VPCs.
 Because VPCs are isolated, you can duplicate private subnets among VPCs the same way you could use the same subnet in two different physical data centers.
 You can also add public IP addresses that can be used to reach VPC-launched instances from the internet.

-You can modify or use that VPC for your cloud configurations, or you can build a new VPC and support services from scratch.
+You can modify or use that VPC for your cloud configuration or build a new VPC and support services from scratch.
 However, no VPCs can communicate directly.

 ### VPC Setup